open/close all folders

 - Savvy Guy, Energetic Girl: Him and Gardenia.

-- Tiny Schoolboy: Another thing to tack on to his long list of insecurities.
+- Tiny Schoolboy: Yet another thing to tack on to his long, long list of insecurities.

 - Weapon of Choice: Cranidos.